fenago/react-graphql-intro/md/lab_4.md

 export default logger;
 ```

 This file can be imported everywhere where we want to log.

-In the preceding code, we defined the standard [transports] for
-[winston].
-A transport is nothing more than the way in which
-[winston] separates and saves various log types in different
-files.

-The first [transport] generates an [error.log] file where
-only real errors are saved.

-The second transport is a combined log where we save all other log
-messages, such as warnings or info logs.

-If we are running the server in a development environment, which we are
-currently doing, we add a third transport.
-We will also directly log all
-messages to the console while developing on the server.

-Most people who are used to JavaScript development know the difficulty
-with [console.log].
-By directly using [winston], we can see
-all messages in the terminal, but we do not need to clean the code from
-[console.log] either, as long as the things we log make sense, of
-course.

 To test this, we can try the [winston] logger in the only mutation
 we have.